-- fees paid to our CROs in connection with our clinical trials and other related clinical trial fees, when applicable; - costs related to acquiring and manufacturing drug substance, drug product and clinical trial materials, and the costs of continued testing, such as process validation testing and stability testing, of drug substance and drug product; - costs related to toxicology testing and other research- and preclinical-related studies; - salaries and related overhead expenses, which include stock-based compensation and benefits, for personnel in R&D functions; - · fees paid to consultants for R&D activities; - · R&D operating expenses, including facility costs and depreciation expenses; and - costs related to compliance with regulatory requirements.
+- fees paid to our CROs in connection with our clinical trials and other related clinical trial fees, when applicable; - costs related to acquiring and manufacturing drug substance, drug product and clinical trial materials, and the costs of continued testing, such as process validation testing and stability testing, of drug substance and drug product; - costs related to toxicology testing and other research- and preclinical-related studies; - salaries and related overhead expenses, which include stock-based compensation and benefits, for personnel in R&D functions; - fees paid to consultants for R&D activities; - · R&D operating expenses, including facility costs and depreciation expenses; and - costs related to compliance with regulatory requirements.

-We need to devote a substantial amount of our own financial resources to our wholly-owned development programs, primarily our solid tumor oncology programs in active ongoing clinical development.
-As a result, further development of NGM621, aldafermin, MK-3655 (NGM313) and NGM936 is currently primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of those programs unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
-For the foreseeable future, we anticipate a significant portion of our financial resources, other than those received from Merck which are dedicated to activities under the Amended Collaboration Agreement, will be directed to activities required to initiate and advance clinical trials of our solid tumor oncology programs.
+We need to devote a substantial amount of our own financial resources to our wholly-owned development programs, which we recently have been focusing primarily on our solid tumor oncology programs.
+As a result, further development of NGM621, aldafermin, NGM313 (MK-3655) and NGM936 is currently primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of those programs unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
+For the foreseeable future, we anticipate a significant portion of our financial resources, other than those received from Merck which are dedicated to activities under the Amended Collaboration Agreement, will be directed to activities required to initiate and advance clinical trials of certain of our wholly-owned programs.